tsvaton/hermes-tutorial/doc/src/hermes2d/A-linear/03-poisson.rst

 problems it is the same as "stiffness matrix".
 Simply forget from the left-hand side of the weak formulation :eq:`poissonweak01b` all expressions that do not contain $u$.
-A detailed explanation of the Newton's method for nonlinear problems will be provided at the beginning of the tutorial part P02.
+A detailed explanation of the Newton's method for nonlinear problems will be provided at the beginning of the tutorial Section B-nonlinear.

 The residual weak form is the entire left-hand side of :eq:`poissonweak01b` where
 $u$ is now the approximate solution (not a basis function as above):